Seagate/cortx-motr/doc/dev/process.rst

 Analysis (ANALYSIS)
 -------------------

 The modification is analysed in terms of the Project software structure.
+Possible implementations are considered and documented.
+Prototypes are created and experiments are ran to select the implementation strategy to follow.
 An analysis produces:

 * a list of software components that have to be changed,
 * a high level description of changes, their intent, scope and interaction.